gmcgoldr/algorand-tut/docs/transactions.md

 ## Sending a transaction

 A transaction must be signed before it can be sent to the network.
-It is a protocol-level rule that transactions must be signed by the sender.

 A transaction can be signed by the appropriate private key in a wallet if the sender is an account in the wallet:

 ```python